Joseph Safra: Personal life

-Safra used to live in Geneva, Switzerland.

-In 1969, he married Vicky Sarfati.
-They had four children: Jacob J. Safra, Esther Safra (married to Carlos Dayan, son of Sasson Dayan), Alberto J. Safra, David J. Safra.
+Safra was a resident of Geneva, Switzerland.In 1969, he married Vicky Sarfati.
+They had four children: Jacob J. Safra, Esther Safra (married to Carlos Dayan, son of Sasson Dayan), Alberto J. Safra, and David J. Safra.
 Jacob is responsible for the international operations while David manages Banco Safra in Brazil.

-Joseph Safra died on 10 December 2020 in São Paulo at the age of 82.
+Safra died on 10 December 2020 in São Paulo at the age of 82.
 He had Parkinson's disease.